 Spotify falls after Apple launches new services bundle

-Shares of Spotify Technology SA fell as much as 7per cent on Wednesday, after Apple Inc announced a bundled plan for all its services that lowered the cost of Apple Music subscriptions.

-REUTERS: Shares of Spotify Technology SA fell as much as 7per cent on Wednesday, after Apple Inc announced a bundled plan for all its services that lowered the cost of Apple Music subscriptions.
+NEW YORK: Shares of Spotify Technology SA fell as much as 7 per cent on Wednesday (Sep 16), after Apple Inc announced a bundled plan for all its services that lowered the cost of Apple Music subscriptions.

 The Swedish company, whose 138 million paying subscribers dwarf Apple Music and Amazon Music, lashed out at the iPhone maker's move that was announced on Tuesday.

-Spotify said the Apple One bundle disadvantages streaming music rivals by favoring its own Apple Music service.
+Spotify said the Apple One bundle disadvantages streaming music rivals by favouring its own Apple Music service.

 Apple said the bundle was aimed at existing users of its services and its customers can avail alternatives for each of the company's services.